Please note there are no vacancies on this course for September 2023

 See our full glossary of assessment terms.

 Percentage of time you'll spend on different assessment methods, each year:

 |Year||Written exam assessment||Coursework assessment||Practical exam assessment||% check|

-Students who undertake work experience, or a study exchange overseas, tend to graduate with better degrees and with improved employability skills, making you a sought after graduate.
+Students who undertake work experience tend to graduate with better degrees and with improved employability skills, making them sought after graduates.

 We have links with lots of employers, including the Alzheimer's Society, Bristol Children's Playhouse, Bristol Fair Trade Network, Bristol Refugee Rights, Claremont Special School, Lifeskills Centre or The Big Issue.